Slum clearance in the United Kingdom: Early 20th century

-Between 1895 and 1918, Liverpool engaged in wide-scale slum clearances and in the process constructed more homes than any authority outside of London.
-New housing was intended for tenants displaced by demolition of their old home, although not everyone displaced was re-homed and only those capable of rent upkeep were offered a new home.
-In Leeds where many slum clearances were of back-to-back houses, the land they occupied was very small and usually incapable of supporting any new profitable developments which impacted upon site-value compensation.
+Between 1895 and 1918, Liverpool engaged in wide-scale slum clearances, and constructed more homes than any authority outside of London.
+New housing was intended for tenants displaced by demolition of their old home, although not everyone displaced was re-homed, and only those who could pay the rent were offered a new home.
+In Leeds, where many slum clearances were of back-to-back houses, the land they occupied was very small and usually incapable of supporting any new profitable developments; this impacted upon site-value compensation.

 While new council housing had been built, little had been done to resolve the problem of inner-city slums.
-Clearance strategies were used predominantly during the early 20th century for redeveloping urban communities, such as in relation to the Housing Act 1930 (also known as the Greenwood Act), which required councils to prepare slum clearance plans and some progress was made before the start of the World War II.
+Clearance strategies were used predominantly during the early 20th century for redeveloping urban communities, such as in relation to the Housing Act 1930 (also known as the Greenwood Act), which required councils to prepare slum clearance plans, and some progress was made before the start of the World War II.
 Up to February 1932, 394 clearance areas were declared in England and Wales, affecting 64,000 people.
 Estimates in 1933 by local authorities in Scotland suggested that nearly 62,000 new homes needed to be built to replace demolished slum housing, of which around 90% were expected to be built within a five-year period.
-Secretary of State for Scotland Godfrey Collins believed that it would be possible to visualise the end of Scottish slums by the end of 1938.
+Secretary of State for Scotland Godfrey Collins believed that one could visualise the end of Scottish slums by the end of 1938.

 Toward the end of 1936 throughout the United Kingdom, around 25,000 people living in slum housing were being rehoused each month, which had totalled around 450,000 by August 1936.
-Upon the outbreak of World War II, there were around 1,300 proposed slum clearance orders, of which 103 had been confirmed by January 1940 although virtually no clearance of slum housing took place over the 15 years following the war outbreak.
+Upon the outbreak of World War II, there were around 1,300 proposed slum clearance orders, of which 103 had been confirmed by January 1940, but virtually no slum housing was cleared during the 15 years following the outbreak of war.